apache/cordova-discuss/proposals/save-restore.md

 * Support saving and restoring plugins/platforms in `package.json`.
 * `config.xml` is used preferences, `package.json` is used for saving & restoring.
-* Introduce a new `cordova` key in `package.json` that stores an array of plugins and an array of platforms that have been saved.
+* Introduce a new `cordova` key in `package.json` that stores an array of saved platforms and a plugins object containing saved plugins.
 The `cordova` key will also store plugin variables, with the key being the plugin name and the value being an object that contains the variable information.
 The `cordova` key is required for restoring.

 Example:
 ```javascript